SFU-MARS/ros2_tutorial/src/nav2_bd_navfn_planner/README.md

    }
    ```

-## Running the demo on the simulation
+## Running the Demo on the Simulation

 To test the bidirectional A* planner with a TurtleBot3 in simulation: